PSTN and ISDN Switch-Off Guide 2027

 FTTP – Fibre to the Premise broadband

-So, if your business isn’t ready to make the change to Digital Voice, we’ve got you covered.
-In addition to Digital Voice services, TalkTalk Business also continues to provide telephony and broadband services over Metallic Path Facility (MPF), allowing customers use of their existing phones beyond January 2027.
+So if your business isn’t ready to transition to a digital voice service, we’ve got you covered.
+In addition to digital voice solutions, TalkTalk Business also continues to provide telephony and broadband services over Metallic Path Facility (MPF), allowing customers use of their existing phones beyond January 2027.
 More details on this below.

 TalkTalk Business offers a range of Voice over IP (VoIP) telephony services to replace traditional PSTN and ISDN connections.

-If you’re not ready to move to a Digital Voice service, our customers can still prepare for the 2027 Switch Off with Metallic Path Facility (MPF) phone lines.
+If you’re not ready to move to a digital voice service, you can still prepare for the 2027 switch-off with Metallic Path Facility (MPF) phone lines.
 MPF phone lines connect from our equipment in the BT exchanges to customers’ premises.

 TalkTalk Business's MPF phone lines are unaffected by WLR stop-sell or withdrawal in 2025, which means that we can continue to offer broadband and Fibre to the Cabinet (FTTC) options with MPF.
 MPF FTTC is functionally identical to SOGEA in respect of broadband performance and availability.

-MPF phone lines can give you more time to plan and implement your digital strategy to move onto Digital Voice service when you’re ready.
+MPF phone lines can give you more time to plan and implement your digital strategy before switching to a digital voice service when you’re ready.
+Find out more about our MPF offering here.

 Is MPF widely available?#